This debt success story features the journey of Allan Liwanag and his incredible walk from deep in debt to debt-free and stocked up on savings.

 How did your life change once you paid it all off?

 My wife and I felt relieved and free at last from the horrors attached to debt and the sacrifices we had to make to get through this debt-laden phase.
 The lessons we learned from paying our debt truly helped and continuously help us to be better at managing our finances.
-The lessons we learned serve as foundation to a better financial future for our family – especially for our daughter.
+The lessons we learned serve as the foundation for a better financial future for our family – especially for our daughter.

 What practical tips do you have for people looking to pay off their debt?